andreaevferrari/andreaevferrari.github.io/README.md

 <br>

 One of the most important tasks in Machine Learning applied to Physics is to fit parameters in a Hamiltonian such that obsreved data is reproduced.
-However, can one learn not only a Hamiltonian, but also features such as the structure of the space the system is defined on, and the observables that are producing certain correlation functions?
+Given this, can one learn not only a Hamiltonian, but also features such as the structure of the space the system is defined on, and the observables that are producing certain correlation functions?

 <br>

-These questions are fundamental if one wants to automatically discover dualities.
+This question is fundamental if one wants to automatically discover dualities.
 I am currently pioneering such approaches.
 See this <a href="https://icml.cc/virtual/2025/poster/44740" target="_blank">ICML25</a> paper for some first results.

 </p>